asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 How do you do those?

-__*We have a brief fifteen to thirty minute conversation with management about a project idea and then we estimate how long it will take to complete.
+__*We have a brief thirty minute conversation with management about a project idea and then we estimate how long it will take to complete.
 If they think it's too long they will recommend we find a way to provide smaller estimates.
 If we can't decrease the estimates they spread the work across more teams.*__

 Ah yes, the age-old idea that you can complete a project faster just by adding more people.
 I have some books I can recommend on that topic, it might help to leave a few around your office.
 The estimating process sounds like it is fraught with problems.
 You don't have access to any details to make these guesses more meaningful?

 __*No, the people asking for the estimates wouldn't know any of the details anyway.
 The team ends up figuring out those details after we start the project.*__

 Does your development team practice any of the XP-based technical practices to help teams continuously deliver with high-quality?
-Like pair programming,mob programming, TDD, Continuous Integration, refactoring, and evolutionary design, for example?
+Like pair programming, mob programming, TDD, Continuous Integration, refactoring, and evolutionary design, for example?

 __*No, the agile consultants that ran our agile transition said it wasn't their place to tell us how to write the code.
 So we code the same way we always have.*__